LukeWilson24/Big-Data-Bowl-2022-by-Luke-Wilson/README.md

 CSV FILES:
 A number of CSV files are included in the repository.
-There are the files that were produces when I last ran the program.
-If and when you run the program yourself, some of these (post-neural network, specifically) may look a bit different.
+There are the files that were produced when I last ran the program.
+If and when you run the program yourself, some of these (post-neural network, especially) may look a bit different.
 This may lead to slightly different figures and tables.

 ## R Code
 To reproduce the figures in the report, see the three attached R files and "graph_me.csv."
 The tracking data for the relvant play is stored in this CSV file.
 Run R_work.R to create and save the animation.
 This file reads from fbf.R.